coderefinery/template-workshop-webpage/content/_index.md

 We are normally limited by number of helpers, thus:

 - Anyone may register as a learner, we will try to take as many as we can.
-- Or you can register as a helper.
-If you are somewhat comfortable with these tools, you can be a helper! (see below)
-- Register as a team, one helper and 4-6 learners.
+- Complete teams are preferred: one helper and 4-6 learners:
-  - We will accept all complete teams.
   - Everyone on the team must register separately.
-  - Decide some team name, and when registering, everone enter this same name so that we can link you together.
+  - Decide on a team name, and when registering, so that we can link teammates together.
   - During the exercise sessions in breakout rooms, the helper has primary responsibility for their group's hands-on exercises.
-    Still, instructors drop by to check and help as needed, so don't worry if you don't know everything.
+    Still, instructors drop by to check and help as needed, so don't worry if as a helper you don't know everything.
   - This is a great opportunity to bring your friends and colleagues and prepare for the future together.

-If you've been to a CodeRefinery before and have used git some after that, you are definitely capable of being a helper.
-If you routinely use git and know Python somewhat well, you are also very qualified to be a helper.
+- If you routinely use Git and know Python somewhat well or you've been to a CodeRefinery before, you are definitely capable of being a helper and register as one!

-### What we will not teach

-This is not a course about a specific programming language or the Linux/Unix terminal shell.
-We assume that you are familiar with the programming language that you use in your work and research.
-We try to keep the course as language-independent as possible but we will show some basic code examples in Python.

 ### Prerequisites